-- In this scenario, the thermometer should read 32 degrees Fahrenheit, or 0 degrees Celsius.
+- In this scenario, an accurate thermometer would read 32 degrees Fahrenheit or 0 degrees Celsius.

 Q. How long do grill thermometers last?

-Grill thermometers last two to three years on average, depending on the frequency of use, maintenance, and exposure to rain, wind, and other potentially harmful weather conditions.
+Grill thermometers last 2 to 3 years on average, depending on the frequency of use; maintenance; and exposure to rain, wind, and other potentially harmful weather conditions.